4th of July Offer: Get an AI receptionist and business phone line for just $99/mo.

 Best for: Multinational corporations with offices in multiple countries.

 8×8 is a unified communications platform that directly competes with Dialpad’s Enterprise offering.
-Its X Series plans include unlimited calls to approximately 48 countries, which can provide significant cost savings for global teams.
+Its X Series plans include unlimited access to calls in approximately 48 countries, which can provide significant cost savings for global teams.

 Key features: